jjasghar/chef-book/part1/03-vm-setup.md

 Downloading or copying the box...
 Progress:
 ```
 After it's been pulled down, you should see vagrant report `Machine booted and ready!`.
 In a different terminal window, you'll be able to go into the box right then and there by changing to the same directory as the Vagrantfile and typing `vagrant ssh`.
 Now you should see a lot of provisioning output.
 That's good.
 Let it run, grab some coffee or energy drink, this will take 15 to 30 minutes.
-I also noticed that my terminal started throwing funky looking characters.
-From what I could tell it was doing what it was supposed to, but if this happens you may need to `reset` your terminal or just close and reopen it to `vagrant ssh` into the box.
-If you are paranoid, you can run `vagrant provision` to repeat the provisioning process just to make sure everything is what you expect before `vagrant ssh`.
 Vagrant will automatically attempt to provision your box after it is created for the first time, and when it is recreated after being destroyed.

 Move on to [omnibus vs gem](04-omnibus-install-vs-gem-install.md)